Dskobra/gta5-solo/README.md

 # Important notes

-- You may need to run solo.sh a couple times as for whatever reason sometimes it doesn't split you off into your own lobby.
+- You may need to run solo.sh a couple times or change the timewaster variable as explained above.
 - I've only tested this on Fedora (my main distro) with steam version of gta 5.
 - The code may or may not work with rdo if you replace "GTA5.exe" with the rdo binary filename.
 Haven't bothered to play rdo for more then 5 min before I got bored.